agent-007/MIUIv5_LeWaOSv5_Topaz/README.md

 - unpack native ROM;
 - unpack release zip to other folder;
 - copy all files except META-INF from release to native folder;
+- run prepare_lewa.sh;
-- pack native folder contents into zip file;
+- pack modified native folder content into zip file;
 - use https://github.com/BurgerZ/jBART for translation.

 Enjoy.